UP | HOME

 1. Blocking calls are the easiest to handle and are preferred unless performance requirements dictate otherwise

-3. Make callback_handler an async function.
+3. Make callback an async function.

 Non-blocking